-In Tanzania, the Land Act No. 4 of 1999 provides that certificates of occupancy shall be for land that has been surveyed.
-The surveying of land is left to other statutes.
+In delineating land rights in general lands, the Land Act No. 4 of 1999 provides that certificates of occupancy shall be for land that has been surveyed.
 The Land Survey Ordinance (CAP 390) and the Surveyors Registration Act No 2 of 1977 are meant to regulate the way that surveys are to be done to enable the registration of land parcel within the framework of the Land Registration Ordinance (CAP 334).
-Customary rights of occupancy can only be granted if "the boundaries and interests in that land are fully accepted and agreed to by ALL persons with an interest in that land and in respect of the boundaries of that land and land bordering that land (GoT, 1999)."
-In essence this is the purpose of surveying applied in the general lands.
-However, the method of adjudication has been left to operate in village lands probably because of the assumption that everyone knows everyone else in the village, including the extents of land ownerships involved.
-Also it could be that adjudication is a faster way of ascertaining jurisdictions and also cheaper as, unlike surveying, it does not involve high expertise and technology with all the complications attached thereto (transport, electricity, computer processing, database creation, expensive equipment, etc).
-But one has to be mindful of its drawbacks as well as ways and means of improvement.
+On the other hand, Certificates of Customary Rights of Occupancy can only be granted if "the boundaries and interests in that land are fully accepted and agreed to by all persons with an interest in that land and in respect of the boundaries of that land and land bordering that land (GoT, 1999)."
+In essence this is also the purpose of adjudication prior to surveying and hence that of cadastral surveying as applied in the general lands.

+The method of titling through adjudication has been left to operate in village lands probably because of the assumption that everyone knows everyone else in the village, including the extents of land ownerships involved.
+Also it could be that adjudication is a faster way of ascertaining jurisdictions and also cheaper as, unlike surveying, it does not involve high expertise and technology with all the complications and higher expenditures involved (transport, electricity, computer processing, database creation, expensive equipment, etc).
+But one has to be mindful of its drawbacks as well as ways and means of making improvements.